CitizenNetwork/CitizenVM-Deployment/CitizenVM-Deployment/readme.md

 ### 🎮 Citizen Gaming Network • Secure Development Environment Installer

-This repository contains a fully automated setup system for creating **isolated Windows development VMs** on any VirtualBox-compatible machine — designed for **Citizen Network developers, testers, and staff**.
+This repository contains a secure and fully automated system setup solution for creating an optimized **isolated Windows development VMs** on any VirtualBox-compatible machine — designed for **Citizen Network developers, testers, and staff**.

 It ensures a secure, repeatable, and beginner-friendly setup process for:
 - Creating restricted local user accounts
 - Hardening system permissions
 - Installing essential dev tools
 - Automatically provisioning a Windows VM with your product key

+- Secure unattended Windows 10 VM creation with VirtualBox
+- Dev user/group setup with strict ACLs
+- Pre-installed developer tools (Python, Node.js, Git, Chocolatey)
+- Shared folder support for host/guest file transfer
+- Performance optimizations for host and VM
+- GitHub-friendly structure, with logs and modular steps

 ---